plasmacel/makekit/MANUAL.md

 - assembler files (`.asm`, `.s`)
 - CUDA source files (`.cu`)

-If the source tree has been changed by adding or removing files, existing build configurations should be updated to correctly reflect the changes by `mk config BUILD_TYPE` or `mk refresh BUILD_TYPE`.
+If the source tree has been changed by adding or removing files, existing build configurations should be updated to reflect these changes by `mk config BUILD_TYPE` or `mk refresh BUILD_TYPE`.
 Note, that `mk make BUILD_TYPE` automatically performs this refresh.

 ## Build types